gnuplot/gnuplot/win/README-Windows.txt

 gnuplot binaries
 ----------------

-* wgnuplot.exe: The default gnuplot executable.
+* wgnuplot.exe:  GUI version and the default gnuplot executable.
+As of version 5 it emulates pipe functionality.

+* wgnuplot_pipes.exe:  Variant with full pipe functionality at the expense of an additional console window.

 * gnuplot.exe:  Text (console) mode version of the gnuplot executable with full pipe functionality as it is common on other platforms.
 In contrast to wgnuplot.exe, this program can also accept commands on stdin (standard input) and print messages on stdout (standard output).
 It replaces pgnuplot.exe and is recommended to be used with 3rd party applications using gnuplot as graph engine, like e.g. Octave (www.octave.org).

-* pgnuplot.exe: This program will accept commands on stdin (standard input), and pipe them to an active (or newly created) wgnuplot.exe text window.
-  Command line options are passed on to wgnuplot.
-  Effectively, this means `pgnuplot' is an almost complete substitute for `wgnuplot', on the command line, with the added benefit that it does accept commands from redirected stdin.
-(Being a Windows GUI application, `wgnuplot' itself cannot read stdin at all.)
+* pgnuplot.exe:  This helper program is no longer shipped with binary package.
+  Use gnuplot.exe instead.

 * runtime library files
   Runtime library files (e.g. freetype6.dll) that are required for gnuplot are included in the package.
-Licenses of these runtime libraries can be found in 'license' directory.
+Licenses of these runtime libraries can be found in the 'license' directory.

 Installation